 Wide variation exists also in the cost of equipment used for testing and surgery.
 Technologies for eye tracking, tear film analysis and measurements of corneal thickness, corneal topography and pupil size, as well as the laser itself, are available at various price points and can be reflected in the procedure fee.

-- Microkeratome blades, surgical solutions and medications used during the surgery.
+Medications and disposable supplies used during the surgery.

 Also included in most fees are the pre-op evaluation meeting, comprehensive eye examination (including technician time and equipment costs), follow-up office visits and tests, plus any standard medications.

 Many surgeons also offer free enhancement surgery if it is warranted.
 Often a team of doctors reviews your case to determine this, and their time is included in the fee.

 8 important questions to ask your surgeon about procedure prices